ErinMorelli/em-beer-manager/README.md

 ### Single Beer Display ###

-This will display a single beer entry given it's ID number (found in "Beers" admin).
+These will display a single beer entry given it's ID number (found in "Beers" admin).

 * __Shortcode:__